-Genevieve is a warm and conscientious practitioner who aims to foster a safe environment where clients can understand and overcome their challenges.
-Genevieve uses a strengths-based approach, which aims to support clients to feel empowered, enabling improvements in their social and emotional wellbeing.
+Genevieve is a warm and conscientious practitioner who fosters a safe environment where clients can better understand themselves and their needs, and overcome challenges.
+Genevieve uses a strengths-based approach, which aims to support clients to feel empowered, enabling improvements in their overall wellbeing.

 BPsy AppSc GradDipPsych MProf Psych MAPS